 Yes.
 Technically, you can go to jail for a first DWI in Texas.
-A first offense is usually a Class B misdemeanor that carries a mandatory 72 hours in jail, even if you have no prior record, with a maximum sentence of 180 days.
+A first offense is typically a Class B misdemeanor carrying a mandatory 72 hours in jail, even if you have no prior record, with a maximum sentence of 180 days.

-Michael & Associates' senior trial attorneys say most of their first-time DWI defendants in Texas don't actually serve significant jail time.
-This is typically because the attorney can often negotiate for probation, a reduction, or dismissal — depending on the evidence.
+In our experience, Michael & Associates' senior trial attorneys say they've found that most of their first-time DWI defendants in Texas don't actually serve significant jail time.
+This is typically because the attorney can negotiate probation, a reduction, or dismissal, depending on the evidence.

 Key Takeaways